Chapter 1: The Snake

 At these times he envied Hedwig a little bit.
-His snow-white owl was currently delivering a letter to Ron, his best and first friend since year one, and he was sure she had fun flying around, hunting and doing whatever she did when she was away.
-But he was also pretty sure, that he wouldn't like whatever answer he got.
-Just like Hermiones letter last week.
+His snowy owl was currently delivering a letter to Ron, his best and first friend since year one, and he was sure she had fun flying around, hunting and doing whatever she did when she was away.
+But he was also pretty sure that he wouldn't like whatever answer he got.
+Just like Hermione's letter last week.

 Lately, the letters of both of his friends seemed to get less and less informative.
-They always wrote him that they were not allowed to talk about whatever they did, but he wondered why they mentioned it at all, then?
+They just wrote that they were not allowed to tell him anything, but he wondered why they mentioned it at all, then?
 Making him curious and then not telling him anything... that was downright awful, even if they probably didn't mean it that way.

-But he got increasingly wary here, having to live with his way too muggle relatives, completely cut off from the wizarding world except for the few letters of his friends and his copy of the Daily Prophet, which was brought every morning by a grey Ministry owl.
+But he got increasingly wary here, having to live with his awful muggle relatives, completely cut off from the wizarding world except for the few letters from his friends and his copy of the Daily Prophet, which was brought every morning by a grey Ministry owl.
 But the newspaper these days had no news about anything of interest.
 Namely, Voldemort.

 Despite of the heat, Harry shuddered.
 Nightmares of the resurrection ritual of the Dark Wizard that had tried to kill him when he was a baby still haunted him.
-It had taken place only a few month ago, but after that, there was nothing.
-No sudden deaths, no vanishing muggles, no terror.
-And since there had been no witnesses of that ritual other than Harry and Voldemorts followers, no one except for Dumbledore and his friends even believed in it.
-They were quite happy with their peaceful life and didn't want anyone to disturb it.
+It had taken place only a few months ago, but after that, there was nothing.
+No sudden deaths, no vanishing Muggles, no terror.
+And since there had been no witnesses of that ritual other than Harry and Voldemort's followers, no one except for Dumbledore and his friends even believed it.
+People were quite happy with their peaceful life and didn't want anyone to disturb it.

 Though it was strange that nothing had happened yet.
 Was Voldemort gathering his strength?
 Was he recruiting?
 The feeling of not knowing anything was driving him crazy!
 And the fact that his friends left him out of the loop with whatever they were up to didn't cheer him up at all!

 A small rustling sound pulled him out of his musings.
-Confused, he looked for the source of the rustling - fearing for a second, that Dudley had begun poking the bushes - but he let out a relieved sigh as he saw that the noise had been made by a small snake which had just come out of the little hedge that separated the property of the Dursleys from the neighbours.
+Confused, he looked for the source of it - fearing for a second that Dudley had begun poking the bushes - but he let out a relieved sigh as he saw that the noise had been made by a small snake which had just come out of the little hedge that separated the property of the Dursleys from the neighbours.